Cirkit Designer Logo

 • Ventilation: Ensure proper ventilation around the sensor to avoid saturation and improve response time.

-• Power Supply: Use a stable 5V DC power source to avoid fluctuations in the output signal.
+• Power Supply: Use a stable 5V power supply to avoid fluctuations in the sensor's output.

-• Avoid Contamination: Keep the sensor away from water, dust, and corrosive gases to maintain its longevity.
+• Avoid Contaminants: Keep the sensor away from water, oil, and other contaminants that may damage the sensing element.

 Example Code for Arduino UNO